MCAS 2.0 TESTING AND ASSESSMENT

 - identify strengths, weaknesses, and gaps in curriculum and instruction

-- gather information that can be used to improve student performance
+- gather the information that can be used to improve student performance

-The Massachusetts Department of Elementary and Secondary Education (DESE) uses MCAS and PARCC results and other data to determine if schools and districts are meeting standards for improving student academic performance.
-In addition, as required by No Child Left Behind (NCLB), DESE reports on the progress and performance of schools and districts based on MCAS and PARCC results.
+The Massachusetts Department of Elementary and Secondary Education (DESE) uses MCAS results and other data to determine if schools and districts are meeting standards for improving student academic performance.
+In addition, as required by the Every Student Succeeds Act (ESSA), DESE reports on the progress and performance of schools and districts based on MCAS results.